openvinotoolkit/openvino/src/bindings/python/docs/build.md

 ## Virtual environments

 OpenVINO can be built based on specific virtual environments such as [venv](https://docs.python.org/3/tutorial/venv.html), [virtualenv](https://virtualenv.pypa.io/en/latest/) or [pyenv](https://github.com/pyenv/pyenv).
 It is highly recommended to use virtual environments during development.
-They improve developement process and allow better management of Python versions and pacakges.
+They improve development process and allow better management of Python versions and packages.

 *Note: Supported Python versions can be found in ["System Requirements" section](../../../../docs/install_guides/pypi-openvino-dev.md#system-requirements).*

 ### Example: using pyenv with OpenVINO™ on Linux based system

 1. First, set up the `pyenv` project.
-Please follow [official instructions of the pyenv project](https://github.com/pyenv/pyenv#installation) for any additional informations.
+Please follow [official instructions of the pyenv project](https://github.com/pyenv/pyenv#installation) for any additional information.

 2. Install a desired Python version.
 Following example will use Python in version 3.10.7.
-In order to correctly link libraries, an installed Python version must match OpenVINO™:
+To correctly link libraries, an installed Python version must match OpenVINO™:
     * Python with a shared library for a dynamically linked OpenVINO™:
     ```shell
     env PYTHON_CONFIGURE_OPTS="--enable-shared" pyenv install --verbose 3.10.7